 NFPA statistics available as resource for media

-Materials available at www.nfpa.org/nightclub.
+Materials are available at NFPA’s Web site www.nfpa.org/pressroom.

 Other materials available:

 - NFPA Journal® feature on firefighter fatalities (July/August 2007)

 - Firefighter fatalities studies 1977-2006: What's changed over the past 30 years?

 - Fire Loss in the United States During 2006 (PDF, 1MB)

 - The Total Cost of Fire in the U.S.

 NFPA has been a worldwide leader in providing fire, electrical, building, and life safety to the public since 1896.
 The mission of the international nonprofit organization is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating consensus codes and standards, research, training, and education.